 Borderlands is noted for its "bazillions" of guns.
 Guns were procedurally generated based on different statistics and factors like the type of gun barrel, overall damage, accuracy, scope, manufacturer, and more.
 As a result, it's unlikely that players will find the same gun twice in the game.
 The game also allows player to get online and experience the game with up to three other people.

 Before a sequel to Borderlands had been announced, the creative director for the game, Mike Neumann, said a sequel "seems like a no-brainer" in an interview with VG247.
-Borderlands 2 was officially announced on August 3, 2011, and is expected to be released in 2012.
+Borderlands 2 was officially announced on August 3, 2011, and was released in 2012.